Dark8203/vero-eval/README.md

 > Most eval tools say "You're broken".
 Vero tells you where, and how to fix it

+> ⭐ If you find this project helpful, consider giving it a star.
+It genuinely helps the project grow and encourages us to keep improving.

 # Index

 - [Key Features](#key-features)